EndlessSkyCommunity/endless-sky/docs/rfcs/plugin_index.md

 ### Examples

-A typical index file might look like this:
+A typical Manifest might look like this:
 ```yaml
 - name: My Awesome Plugin!
 - authors: HelpfulContributor